Spinkoo/Simulink-based-inference/README.md

 - The SBI library for providing a robust framework for simulation-based inference.
 - MathWorks for developing Simulink, a powerful tool for simulation and model-based design.
 - The open-source community for their continuous support and collaboration.
+- This work was supported by the French National Research Agency under the France 2030 program project IRT Nanoelec (ANR-10-AIRT-05).

 ## Contact